M-o-a-T/moat-kv/docs/source/command_line.rst

    To retry a failure immediately, simply use ``--time now``.

-.. program:: moat.kv client internal
+.. program:: moat kv internal

 Subcommand for viewing and modifying the internal state of a MoaT-KV server.

-.. program:: moat.kv client internal dump
+.. program:: moat kv internal dump

 This command emits MoaT-KV's internal state.

-The output is comparable to ``moat.kv client data dump -rd_``, but for internal data.
+The output is comparable to ``moat kv data dump -rd_``, but for internal data.

 .. option:: <path> …